adrgri/OnTrack.Frontend.React/README.md

 ### Online
 You can also access the application via the following link: [OnTrack Web Application](https://adrgri.github.io/OnTrack.Frontend.React)

-Use the following login credentials:
+Create your own account or use the following login credentials:
 - **Email**: test@test.com
 - **Password**: Test1234.